Lycée International Georges Duby

-Lycée International Georges Duby is a non fee-paying state high school in southern France, which prepares students for the French Baccalauréat.
-Students in the main section of the Lycée are drawn from the residential areas of the southern suburbs of Aix-en-Provence.
+Lycée International Georges Duby (Georges Duby International High School) is a non fee-paying state high school in southern France, which prepares students for the French Baccalauréat.
+Students in the main section of the lycée are drawn from the residential areas of the southern suburbs of Aix-en-Provence.

+The lycée is also accessible via a competitive entrance process for students interested in joining the British International Section (FR) or the German Bi-National Section.

 Location

-The Lycée is located on a sunny hillside in a village called Luynes, on the southern outskirts of Aix-en-Provence.
+The lycée is located on a hillside in the village of Luynes, on the southern outskirts of Aix-en-Provence.
+The surrounding area includes residential neighborhoods and the Montagne Sainte-Victoire.

-The surroundings are picturesque Provençal villages and residential areas dominated by Montagne Sainte-Victoire, a major landmark of the Aix area, and a favorite motif of Paul Cézanne.
-The school has the pleasure to be located in the countryside but within convenient distance of all major facilities.

-The site for the school buildings was chosen to take full advantage of the benefits of the area both in terms of the quality of life and of its unique position between Aix-en-Provence and Marseille.
+The site for the school buildings was chosen to combine accessibility to urban centers with a calm environment suitable for education.

 History

 The school is named after Georges Duby, an influential twentieth-century historian who taught at the University of Aix-en-Provence.